 With my world record dreams dashed, it was time to get back to just enjoying the displays.
 One that caught my eye was Riley the Rubik’s Cube solver.
 Hmm.
 This sounded like an unusual exhibit and one that we would have to see for ourselves.
 The object is to mix up the colors on the cube to stump the robot.
 We knew that a simple couple of turns would not be enough, so we jumbled it up.
 After placing the cube back into the box, the robot takes over.
 We watched as it methodically spun and turned the cube until all of the colors were back where they belonged.
 This takes a while since it is much more deliberate in its approach.
 We have seen kids do this task in mere seconds, but watching Riley helped us better understand how the task is accomplished.

 Something for the Kids

-The exhibits that allow visitors to become a record setter are designed to be appealing to all ages.
+The exhibits that allow visitors to become a record-setter are designed to be appealing to all ages.
 Sure the kids will be all into playing the games, but we saw plenty of adults engaging, as well.
-In fact, we were a couple of them.
+We were a couple of them.
 After all, when was the last time you played hopscotch?
 Using the Adventure Pass allows visitors to play as many of the games as they desire.
 While we knew that we had a slim chance of becoming a world record setter, we could still enjoy ourselves.
 In some ways, the Guinness World Records Adventure is like an interactive arcade.
 There are plenty of games to be played, and you never know if you might just be the one to get your name in that annual book.